 1. Position to decrease secretions.

 Maintain an elevated head of bed as tolerated to help prevent secretions from accumulating.
-Sliding down in the bed or a slumped posture prevents proper lung expansion.
+Sliding down in the bed or a slumped posture prevents proper lung expansion and can reduce coughing effectiveness.

 2. Suction as needed.